ESPS Governing Body

 - Oversee the financial performance of the school and ensure that resources are used effectively

 In essence we are the “critical friend” of the school.
-We ask a lot of questions and demand a lot of answers with the goal of fulfilling our core functions and statutory duties.
+We ask a lot of questions with the goal of fulfilling our core functions and statutory duties.
 The end result we strive for is a happy, safe and stimulating environment which promotes a high level of learning and supports the children’s well-being.

 Minutes of all meetings are held centrally; if you are interested in seeing any meeting minutes please contact the Clerk to the Governors via email@example.com.